EECE Undergraduate Admissions

 There is no direct admissions into the EECE major.
 Students must first be accepted to Western, then declare as a pre-major to begin taking Year 1 foundation courses.
 Typically, first-year students spend one year at WWU as a pre-major in Electrical and Computer Engineering completing the required foundational courses before they are ready to apply.
 Transfer students should speak with the pre-major advisor to determine readiness to transfer and apply to the major.

 • Describe an experience in which you initiated and achieved a goal through perseverance and overcoming adversity.
+What changed in your approach, and what did you learn about handling setbacks?

 • Optional: Is there anything else you would like the Electrical and Computer Engineering admissions committee to know?